quarkusio/resteasy-reactive-testsuite/README.md

 The special webservices tests under the `webservices12/specialcases` directory have prebuilt endpoints, but the clients are not prebuilt.
 The clients will be built after the endpoints are first predeployed to the application server under test.
-During the build, the clients import the WSDLs (by means of the Java EE `wsimport` and `wsgen` tools) from the predeployed webservices endpoints.
+During the build, the clients import the WSDLs (by means of the Jakarta EE `wsimport` and `wsgen` tools) from the predeployed webservices endpoints.
 This process verifies that importing a WSDL from a predeployed webservice endpoint works properly.